briangann/grafana-gauge-panel/README.md

 * Threshold colors displayed on gauge
 * Threshold can modify displayed value and background

-* Needle animation speed is now configurable
+* Needle animation speed is configurable
 * Arbitrary degree gauges now supported (default is from 60 to 320)
 * Value text on gauge can now be moved up/down as needed